-Virgin Media links up with Google for smart home package
+Virgin Media has linked up with Google to offer its broadband customers a smart home package.

 The company is hoping to tap into the growing trend for automated devices in the home, offering smart plugs that can be controlled over wifi, the Chromecast streaming device, Google smart speakers, and the Nest Hello video doorbell.

 According to research commissioned by Virgin Media, some 60 per cent of Irish consumers plan to buy smart home devices in the next 12 months, and 46 per cent would be more likely to buy the devices if they were offered by an Irish broadband provider.